Close Menu

 Opportunities for employment exist in both private and public sectors, in the area of general acute and rehabilitation hospitals, long term care facilities, home care, sports medicine and ambulatory care clinics.

-Members of Academic, Administrative and Technical and Ancillary Staff
+Members of Staff

 Head of Section: Dr. Carron Gordon, PhD, MSc, BSc, Dip.
 PT, RPT, CUTL